-Frenz is dominant in the high-end specialty coffee market, especially through its premier coffee house outlet which has over a 40% market share in Europe.
+Frenz is dominant in the high-end specialty coffee market, especially through its premier coffee house outlets which have over a 40% market share in Europe.
 However, its market shares in North America, Latin America, developing countries and household coffee constitute only about 18%, 11%, 5% and 16% respectively.
-There is significant growth potential in these countries where the customer base is still expanding and there is a chance to increase market share without the pressure to take customers from competitors.
+There is significant growth potential in those countries where the customer base is still expanding and there is a chance to increase market share without the pressure to take customers from competitors.
 Frenz's current marketing strategies are as follows:

-- Continue its dominant market position in the coffee houses by organic expansion of its company-operated coffee houses in the developed countries through building more of these company-operated coffee houses in financial districts and high socio-economic areas; - Further nurture relationships with and loyalty from other distributors such as high-end hotels, private clubs, universities, cruise-liners and upscale grocery and retail outlets such as bookstores and department stores; - Expand into more developing countries through acquisition of local coffee house chains, franchising, and organic growth into more cities and financial districts of the developing countries especially the fast growing Asian market; - Target local advertising in certain countries to expand its household brand recognition as well as add more endorsements with certain significant events such as the World Cup, the Olympics, the World Exhibition, and events of religious significance. - Maintain a significant budget devoted to Frenz's renowned marketing capability, which due to investments over many years has achieved significant economies of scale; - Further enhance the company's ability to quickly develop and roll out new and innovative products, which helps defend against potential coffee substitutes as well as serving to further differentiate Frenz from its competitors;
+- Continue its dominant market position in the coffee houses by organic expansion of its company-operated coffee houses in the developed countries through building more of these company-operated coffee houses in financial districts and high socio-economic areas; - Further nurture relationships with and loyalty from other distributors such as high-end hotels, private clubs, universities, cruise-lines and upscale grocery and retail outlets such as bookstores and department stores; - Expand into more developing countries through acquisition of local coffee house chains, franchising, and organic growth into more cities and financial districts of the developing countries, especially the fast-growing Asian market; - Target local advertising in certain countries to expand its household brand recognition and add more endorsements in conjunction with certain significant events such as the World Cup, the Olympics, the World Exhibition, and events of religious significance. - Maintain a significant budget devoted to Frenz's renowned marketing capability, which, due to investments over many years, has achieved significant economies of scale; - Further enhance the company's ability to quickly develop and roll out new and innovative products, which helps defend against potential coffee substitutes and serves to further differentiate Frenz from its competitors.

-Frenz is also exploring vertical integration by owning and controlling its sources of key ingredients such as coffee bean plantations and tea plantations in order to enhance its quality control as well as developing its own niche products.
+Frenz is also exploring vertical integration by owning and controlling its sources of key ingredients, such as coffee bean and tea plantations.
+This would provide enhanced quality control and allow for development of its own niche products.